project-sunbird/project-sunbird.github.io/pages/features-documentation/upload.md

 ### Sending Content for Review

-A content must be sent for review after it is uploaded.
+Content must be sent for review after it is uploaded.
 <table>
   <tr>
     <th style="width:35%;">Step</th>